andrewcooke/choochoo/docs/fit-files.md

   used in the CSV examples.

-* The CSV data in the examples sometimes specifies floating point whole numbers (eg 2.0) while this library returns integers.
+* The CSV data in the examples sometimes specifies floating point whole numbers (eg 2.0) where this library returns integers (eg 2).

 * The CSV data in the examples include a value for *composite* fields (as well as the values for the sub-fields).
-This library does not return these values (which do not appear to be well-defined) and, for the `csv` format (only) returns the fields name along with the value `COMPOSITE`.
+This library does not return these values (which do not appear to be well-defined) but, for the `csv` format only, returns the field name along with the value `COMPOSITE`.